 Trained as a textile designer, Nawaz graduated from National College of Arts, Lahore, and later completed her Masters in Design for Textile Futures from Central Saint Martins, University of the Arts, London.
 Her work has been exhibited nationally and internationally, in Islamabad, Karachi, Lahore, London, Frankfurt, Bremen, Rhode Island, and New York.

-Nawaz has been involved in developing curriculum and courses at the School of Art Design & Architecture, National University of Sciences & Technology, Islamabad, where she taught for six years.
+Nawaz has been involved in developing curriculum and courses at the School of Art Design & Architecture, National University of Sciences & Technology, Islamabad, where she taught for seven years.

 In January 2017, Nawaz moved to Lahore, where she taught at Pakistan Institute of Fashion and Design, for two and half years.
 She was also the thesis supervisor and advisor for the department of Textile Design.